ImageMagick/Usage-Markdown/index.md

 ### What is ImageMagick?
 A No-Holds-Barred Summary

 [ImageMagick](http://www.imagemagick.org/script/index.php) is designed for batch processing of images.
-That is, it allow you to combine image processing operations in a script (shell, DOS, Perl, PHP, etc.) so the operations can be applied to many images, or as a sub-system of some other tool, such as a Web application, video processing tool, panorama generator, etc.
+That is, it allows you to combine image processing operations in a script (shell, DOS, Perl, PHP, etc.) so the operations can be applied to many images, or as a sub-system of some other tool, such as a Web application, video processing tool, panorama generator, etc.
 *It is not a GUI image editor*.

 ImageMagick is, first of all, an image-to-image converter.